tpberntsen/asay/README.md

 ### Version control
  1. Sign up @ github
- 2. Get an admin to add you as collaborator to the project
+ 2. Get an admin to add you as a collaborator to the project
  3. Clone project from asayio/asay
  4. Get .env file from admin

 ### Development
-1. Install node 8 from nodejs.org
+1. Install Node 8 from nodejs.org
 2. Install project libraries from terminal/command prompt
 ```
 cd ./